Community Living Program

 • Location: the Erickson room

 • Please register here.
-Note that these sessions will be capped at 40 attendees per session.
 We strongly encourage you to register early.

 Students who do not complete one of the Semester 1 Community Living Program modules will be asked to explain their absence.

-Please contact the Student Life Officer Nick – student.life.officer@standrewscollege.edu.au if you have any questions about this Program.
+Please contact the Student Life Assistant – student.life.assistant@standrewscollege.edu. if you have any questions about this Program